yousong/build-scripts/README.md

 Most of the time `sudo` will use a predefined `PATH` for its child processes, so binaries not in that directory list cannot be found.

+There are a few methods to work around this

-We can workaround this by using absolute path
+1. Use absolute path

 	sudo `which flowtop` -h

+2. Edit `sudoers` setting with `visudo`

+        # keep PATH for user yousong
+        Defaults: yousong env_keep += "PATH"

 ### Versioned symbols